0 1 ยท 0x F ยท 10 Binary ยท Octal ยท Decimal ยท Hex

 Floating Point Representation Across Bases

-While we've focused on integers, real numbers require special handling in different bases.
-The IEEE 754 standard defines how computers store floating-point numbers in binary, but understanding decimal, binary, and hexadecimal representations of fractions reveals the precision limitations inherent in digital systems.
+While we've focused on integers, real numbers require special handling.
+Understanding decimal, binary, and hexadecimal representations of fractions reveals the precision limitations inherent in digital systems.

 Fractional Base Converter